singaround/songbook/songs/nancy-lee.md

 ***Yeo ho! lads! ho! yeo ho!***
 But true an bright from morn till night my home will be,\
 An' all so neat an snug an' sweet, for Jack at sea,\
-An' Nancy's face to bless\
+An' Nancy's face to bless the place, an’ welcome me;\
 ***Yeo ho!
 Let's go!
 Yeo ho!***

 >***The sailor's wife, the sailor's star shall be...***